-There is a linkage system between COFEPRIS and IMPI, which aims to prevent the granting of marketing authorisations in violation of patent rights.
-According to the Intellectual Properties Regulations, every six months IMPI must publish a gazette that includes patents covering allopathic medicines (Linkage Gazette).
+There is a linkage system between COFEPRIS and the Mexican Institute of Industrial Property (IMPI), which aims to prevent the granting of marketing authorisations in violation of patent rights.
+According to the Intellectual Properties Regulations, every six months IMPI must publish a gazette that includes patents covering allopathic medicines (the Linkage Gazette).
 The initial IMPI position was that only patents relating to a compound were relevant to linkage review (excluding formulation and use patents).
-On 31 July 2012, for the first time the IMPI included formulation patents in the Linkage Gazette, in accordance with a 2010 ruling of the Mexican Supreme Court (Jurisprudence No. 2a/J7/2010, Federal Judicial Gazette, No. XXXI, page 135).
+On 31 July 2012, for the first time the IMPI included formulation patents in the Linkage Gazette, in accordance with a 2010 ruling of the Mexican Supreme Court (Jurisprudence No. 2a/ J7/2010, Federal Judicial Gazette, No. XXXI, page 135).